20 Multi-Tool Communication Automation Trends

 7. RevOps professionals use multiple automation types

-Research shows 62% of RevOps professionals solve business challenges by combining multiple types of automation.
-This multi-tool approach requires platforms that connect easily across systems.
-Open architecture through MCP removes the traditional constraints of platform-specific integrations.
+Research shows 62% of RevOps professionals solve business problems by combining several kinds of automation.
+A multi-tool approach like that needs platforms that connect easily across systems.
+MCP’s open architecture drops the old constraints of platform-specific integrations.

 Integrated Task Management and Workflow Automation Suites